 More than a century after Sherlock Holmes first uttered the now iconic phrase ‘the game is afoot’ to his trusted companion Dr John Watson, detective films – and the brilliant characters the genre draws upon – continue to delight and surprise cinemagoers.

-Unique to the GOMA program
+Unique to GOMA

 The Great Detective

-‘The Great Detective’ celebrates a spin on the mystery and thriller genres, and included a breadth of films from the silent era to the present day.
+‘The Great Detective’ cinema program celebrates a spin on the mystery and thriller genres, and included a breadth of films from the silent era to the present day.
 The program features some of cinemas greatest sleuths from the professional to the amateur, and includes much loved Alfred Hitchcock suspense-thrillers, gritty dramas, and unforgettable characters such as Sherlock Holmes, Miss Marple and Hercule Poirot.

 With a focus on adaptations of Christie’s novels, ‘The Great Detective’ further explores the adventures of Detective Poirot in Death on the Nile 1978 and Evil Under the Sun 1982, and Miss Marple in The Mirror Crack’d 1980.
 Included are adaptations of Agatha Christie’s popular mystery thriller And Then There Were None 1945 and short story ‘Witness for the Prosecution’, adapted in 1957 with the alluring Marlene Dietrich as an enigmatic femme fatale.

 Key Alfred Hitchcock films in the program include The Lady Vanishes 1938, Rear Window 1954 and Vertigo 1958 – all with the director’s famed cameo appearances.
 It also features the Hitchcockian classic not made by Hitchcock Charade 1963.
 Directed by Stanley Donen Charade is a homage to the famous director and starring Hitchcock’s favourite actor Cary Grant alongside Audrey Helpburn.